Aegon Retirement Choices - investment income optionsMon Nov 13 13:06:00 GMT 2017 Back to results

 We’ll pay consolidated natural income on or around the 12th of each month.
 We’ll only pay consolidated natural income if the payment to be made is at least £2.50, otherwise we’ll hold the income in your cash facility until the amount reaches £2.50.
 We’ll then pay out at the next payment date.

 The payments may fluctuate depending on the investments you hold.
 In addition, fund managers pay investment income at different intervals.
 Some pay investment income once a month, others pay every three months, every six months, or once a year.
-So depending on how the investments you hold pay investment income, will affect the amount we pay to you each month.
+The amount we pay to you each month will vary depending on the investments you hold.